-Complement fixation test is a serological test which is used to detect the presence of antibody or antigen in the patient’s serum by using a complement.
-A complement participates in the immunological reaction and absorbs at the time of antigen and antibody binding.
-Complement particularly binds with the antibody, and in its absence, a complement lyse the erythrocytes.
+A complement fixation test is a serological assay used to detect antibody or antigen in the patient’s serum by using a complement.
+A complement participates in the immunological reaction and particularly binds with the antibody.
+Without antibodies, a complement may lyse the erythrocytes.

 Content: Complement Fixation Test